 At Key Stage 4 & 5, home learning tasks are set weekly, relating to the current topic of study.
 These will usually be based on questions from past papers to help students understand what will be expected in the final exam.

-There are also special lunchtime clubs run for students who wish to go further into a particular Computing topic, e.g. programming, game making, creating animations, etc.
+There are also special lunchtime clubs run for students who wish to go further into a particular Computing topic, e.g. programming, game making, creating animations, computing building, etc.

 In 2022, six out of 17 students achieved grade 7 or above (35%) and twelve out of 17 achieved grade 4 or above (71%).

 In 2022, 66% of students achieved a grade B or above and all students achieved at least a pass.